 2) Use Catchy Subject Lines:

-– Use actionable language: Make it clear for your audience to understand the action they should take as a result of opening the email.
-For example: “Don’t miss the recruitment event of the year!“, “Join us for the ABC Career Fair 2019“.
+- Use actionable language: Make it clear for your audience to understand the action they should take as a result of opening the email.
+Creating FOMO (Fear of Missing Out) gets you bonus points for example: “Don’t miss the recruitment event of the year!“, “Join us for the ABC Career Fair 2019“.

-– Sync your subject and email content: If your email content is focused on encouraging exhibitors to sign up for an upcoming virtual trade show, your subject should reflect the same action.
-For example, “Amplify Your Sales At The XYZ Trade Show 2019” is a better subject line than “Attend The XYZ Trade Show.”
+- Display the value that you are providing: If your email content is focused on encouraging exhibitors to sign up for an upcoming virtual trade show, your subject should reflect the same action.
+For example, “Amplify Your Sales At The XYZ Trade Show 2020” is a better subject line than “Attend The XYZ Trade Show.”

 3) Prepare Compelling Content: